-11.1 Provision for children with EAL is the responsibility of the Governing Body, Head Teacher and all staff within Future Education.
-It is a Class Teacher's/Tutor's responsibility to provide appropriate support for children with EAL in his/her class and to be aware that these needs may be present in different learning situations.
+Provision for children with EAL is the responsibility of the Governing Body, Head Teacher and all staff within Future Education.
+It is everyone's responsibility to provide appropriate support for children with EAL in his/her class and to be aware that these needs may be present in different learning situations.
 All staff are responsible for the identification, assessment and provision of targeted support for children with EAL.
 This is facilitated by the Headteacher and SENCO and takes place in partnership with parents/carers, support services and other professionals/specialists (as appropriate).